matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Matrix currently uses a custom pubsub system for synchronising information about the list of devices for a given user over federation.
-When a server wishes to determine a remote user's device list for the first time, it should populate its local cache by calling the ``/user/keys/query`` API on the remote server.
-However, subsequent updates to the cache should be applied by consuming ``m.device_list_update`` EDUs, which must be sent by the remote server whenever a user's device list changes.
+When a server wishes to determine a remote user's device list for the first time, it should populate a local cache from the result of a ``/user/keys/query`` API on the remote server.
+However, subsequent updates to the cache should be applied by consuming ``m.device_list_update`` EDUs.
+Each new ``m.device_list_update`` EDU describes an incremental change to one device for a given user which should replace any existing entry in the local server's cache of that device list.
+Servers must send ``m.device_list_update`` EDUs to all the servers whose users participate in their rooms, and must be sent whenever a local user's device list changes (i.e. new or deleted devices, or changes of identity keys).

-Servers send ``m.device_list_update`` EDUs in a sequence per source user, each with a unique ``stream_id``.
+Servers send ``m.device_list_update`` EDUs in a sequence per origin user, each with a unique ``stream_id``.
 They also include a pointer to the most recent previous EDU(s) that this update is relative to in the ``prev_id`` field.
 To simplify implementation for clustered servers which could send multiple EDUs at the same time, the ``prev_id``